 Our socks are made with organic cotton, grown in a farm in India.
 The organic cotton fibres themselves have GOTS certification.
 So, why organic cotton?

 Organic cotton farming doesn’t use harmful chemicals, therefore is friendlier to the environment and the farmers.
-It is also safer for people with chemical sensitivity and allergies.
+It is safer for people with chemical sensitivity and allergies.
 It uses less energy, less water and has a lower carbon footprint than conventional cotton.
-Since cotton is a natural fibre, it will eventually biodegrade and break down much quicker than synthetic fibres.
+Since cotton is a natural fibre, it will eventually break down much quicker than synthetic fibres.

 We are not using any materials that are derived from animals.

 PACKAGING & SHIPPING

 We wrap our products in reused paper or in compostable, recyclable and recycled tissue paper by Noissue.
 So they are nice and neat!
 And then put them into a compostable bag (by Hero Packaging) to send our products to you.
 In short, we package your orders in plastic-free packages.